Second Session, 43rd Parliament

 and Family Residence Programs

-Sharon Hartwell: We know that this government has cut access to the travel assistance program in secret.
+Sharon Hartwell: We know that this government has cut access to the travel assistance program, in secret.

 A family in my riding is directly affected by this cut.
 Their family, like many others from northern B.C., have no choice but to travel long distances for specialized care, something we’ve talked about a lot in this House.
 Their son is scheduled to undergo a colonoscopy and MRI in Vancouver this May.
 This involves significant travel, approximately 13 hours, and requires flights, accommodations, meals and time away from work.

-To the Minister, can she please explain to my constituents and families across B.C. why she is cutting these vital supports?
+To the minister, can she please explain to my constituents and families across B.C. why she is cutting these vital supports?

-I know myself, a rural resident, just how important it is to bring that care closer to home, to support people when they have to travel out for that.
+I know, myself a rural resident, just how important it is to bring that care closer to home, to support people when they have to travel out for that.
 That’s why we’re building cancer centres across B.C., again, to build that support for people to have care closer to home.

 If the member has a specific case that she would like to bring forward to my office, I welcome that and will happily work with her together on it.